Checkmk

 Does this affect you?
 This will only apply to you if you have explicitly installed Python modules for special agents or agent-based check plug-ins that you have written yourself or obtained from the Exchange and have removed these in the course of preparing for the update.

-What do you need to do?
+What will you need to do?
 First find out whether the previously uninstalled modules have already been delivered with the new Checkmk version, for example:

 OMD[mysite]:~$ pip3 list | grep '^cryptography'